CoreQ: Learning-Free Mismatch Correction and Successive Rounding for Quantization: Results

-To evaluate the effectiveness of $K$-SNRQ, we compare it against cyclic coordinate-descent (CD) refinement applied as a post-processing step after SNRQ/$K$-SNRQ \citep{chee2023quip,behdin2023quantease}.
-Figure~\ref{fig:rounding} (left) plots perplexity versus search time when increasing either the beam width $K$ or the number of CD passes $p$.
-Increasing $K$ yields larger perplexity reductions for a modest increase in runtime, whereas additional CD passes incur substantially higher overhead for smaller gains.
-Figure~\ref{fig:rounding} (right) summarizes this trend using the mean marginal improvement per second (full results in \cref{tab:rounding-full}), computed as \(\Delta\mathrm{PPL}/\Delta t\) for each incremental update and averaged across steps.
-Overall, these results indicate that beam search provides a more favorable accuracy--runtime trade-off than CD refinement.
+\paragraph{Comparison of rounding algorithms.} To isolate the effect of the discrete search procedure, we compare $K$-CoreQ with cyclic coordinate descent (CD) refinement \cite{behdin2023quantease,chee2023quip}, a common PTQ post-processing step.
+Figure~\ref{fig:search_tradeoff} plots perplexity versus search time as we increase either the beam width $K$ or the number of CD passes $p$.
+Increasing $K$ results in larger perplexity reductions with small runtime overhead, whereas additional CD passes increase search time to achieve smaller gains.
+Figure~\ref{fig:search_efficiency} summarizes this trend by reporting the mean marginal perplexity reduction per second for each incremental update.
+The results indicate that, in the considered settings, bounded beam search uses the search budget more effectively than cyclic coordinate refinement.

+\paragraph{Ablation of calibration and rounding mechanisms.} We isolate the two components of CoreQ by jointly sweeping the per-layer correction coefficient $\alpha \in \{0, 0.25, 0.5, 0.75, 1, \alpha_{\mathrm{corr}}\}$ and the beam width $K \in \{1, 2, 4, 8\}$ for 3-bit per-channel quantization of LLaMA-2-7B (\cref{fig:beam_ablation_main}, left and center).
+These two axes correspond to the two decision stages in layer-wise PTQ: choosing the continuous calibration target and rounding the weights to the discrete grid.
+The ablation shows that both components matter.
+For a fixed $\alpha$, increasing $K$ improves over greedy rounding and reduces perplexity.
+For a fixed $K$, $\alpha_{\mathrm{corr}}$ yields lower perplexity than the tested constant coefficients, indicating that the closed-form coefficient selects a better calibration target than a uniform correction strength.
+The best configuration combines $\alpha_{\mathrm{corr}}$ with $K{=}8$, showing that adaptive calibration and bounded search provide complementary performance improvements.